 listening to reinforcement learning

+A quantitative study on how people perceive AI behaviours through sound.
+We invited participants to guide three reinforcement learning agents in two sound synthesis environment using positive or negative feedback.
+One agent was always exploring, one always exploiting, and one balancing exploiration with exploitation.
 Participants successfully interacted with all three agents to reach a sonic goal.
 Subjective evaluations showed that agents’ exploration behaviour, rather than their learning to reach a sonic goal, was critical to how participants heard them as collaborative.

 Year